Playdurizm

-Playdurizm is a 2020 film directed by Gem Deger.
-It had its world premiere in 2020 at the Lausanne Underground Film Festival.
+Playdurizm is a 2020 erotic body horror film directed by Gem Deger.
+It had its world premiere in 2020 at the Lausanne Underground Film and Music Festival.

 Synopsis

-The film follows the story of a teenager who is trapped in a parallel reality with his favorite idol.
+When a teenager finds himself caught in a glitchy-glitzy reality with his onscreen male idol, he does all he can to be possessed by this man and ignore the violent clues of how he got there.